That’s right. You heard me. I’ll never visit Paris in the winter ever again.

 After five days of all that, we were EXHAUSTED.
 I’ve never been so drained.
 We never really felt like we could go back to the airbnb and just relax.
 In warm weather, if we were tired or just wanted to chill, we’d go back to the apartment, turn on some jazz, open all the doors and sit out on the terrace and just unwind and not really feel bad that we weren’t out doing something.
 But if it’s cold, that can’t really happen.
 Being shut indoors is being shut indoors whether in Paris or in Nashville.

 Does all that sound like whining?
 Probably.
-But after going to Paris four times and in nearly all seasons, I have a little wiggle room to complain about something I didn’t find enjoyable.
+But after going to Paris six times and in nearly all seasons (all weather at least, I’ve not been in a summer month per se but I’ve experienced some dang hot days in September), I have a little wiggle room to complain about something I didn’t find enjoyable.
 And Paris in the winter isn’t all that enjoyable.